Trefor Jenkins

-Trefor Jenkins (born 24 July 1932 in Merthyr Vale) is a human geneticist from South Africa, noted for his work on DNA.
-He is the former dean of the medical school at the University of Witwatersrand.
+Trefor Jenkins (24 July 1932 – 2 July 2025) was a South African human geneticist, noted for his work on DNA.
+He was dean of the medical school at the University of Witwatersrand.

 Early life

 Jenkins qualified in medicine at King's College and Westminster Hospital in London.
 He came to Africa as a mine medical officer in Southern Rhodesia in 1960 where he first encountered sickle cell anaemia which started his interest in genetics.

 Work

-He contributed significantly to the knowledge of gene markers in different populations through his work on the genetics of blood groups and DNA polymorphisms, which helped to clarify the origins of indigenous groups in Africa.
+Jenkins contributed significantly to the knowledge of gene markers in different populations through his work on the genetics of blood groups and DNA polymorphisms, which helped to clarify the origins of indigenous groups in Africa.
 He also studied sickle cell anaemia and albinism at the molecular level.
-He has published and collaborated in over 300 papers and two books.
+He published and collaborated in over 300 papers and two books.

 Medical ethics

 Jenkins also pioneered an undergraduate teaching project in Medical Ethics at the University of the Witwatersrand and made considerable contributions in this field, notably in the ethical ramifications of molecular biology.

 Jenkins was also a human rights activist, and was one of six doctors, who questioned the ethics of the medical establishment and the previous South African government after the death, in custody, of Steve Biko, the Black Consciousness leader, in September 1977.